Veeco Instruments (NASDAQ:VECO) Releases Q3 2022 Earnings Guidance

 Institutional Inflows and Outflows

-A number of large investors have recently added to or reduced their stakes in VECO.
-Captrust Financial Advisors lifted its position in Veeco Instruments by 125.0% during the 1st quarter.
-Captrust Financial Advisors now owns 2,115 shares of the semiconductor company’s stock valued at $58,000 after purchasing an additional 1,175 shares during the period.
-Point72 Hong Kong Ltd acquired a new position in Veeco Instruments during the 2nd quarter valued at about $92,000.
-Quantbot Technologies LP acquired a new stake in shares of Veeco Instruments in the 1st quarter valued at approximately $100,000.
-PNC Financial Services Group Inc. raised its position in shares of Veeco Instruments by 48.7% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 4,558 shares of the semiconductor company’s stock valued at $124,000 after acquiring an additional 1,492 shares during the period.
-Finally, Advisor Group Holdings Inc. raised its position in shares of Veeco Instruments by 315.4% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 4,644 shares of the semiconductor company’s stock valued at $126,000 after acquiring an additional 3,526 shares during the period.
-97.66% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently modified their holdings of the business.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS lifted its position in Veeco Instruments by 14.1% in the 1st quarter.
+Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 43,539 shares of the semiconductor company’s stock valued at $1,184,000 after purchasing an additional 5,368 shares during the last quarter.
+Thrivent Financial for Lutherans lifted its position in Veeco Instruments by 22.4% in the 2nd quarter.
+Thrivent Financial for Lutherans now owns 50,344 shares of the semiconductor company’s stock valued at $977,000 after purchasing an additional 9,230 shares during the last quarter.
+American Century Companies Inc. bought a new stake in Veeco Instruments in the 1st quarter valued at about $815,000.
+MetLife Investment Management LLC lifted its position in Veeco Instruments by 53.7% in the 1st quarter.
+MetLife Investment Management LLC now owns 28,364 shares of the semiconductor company’s stock valued at $771,000 after purchasing an additional 9,908 shares during the last quarter.
+Finally, APG Asset Management N.V. bought a new stake in Veeco Instruments in the 1st quarter valued at about $477,000.
+97.66% of the stock is currently owned by institutional investors.

 About Veeco Instruments